demingongo/kaapi/NOTES.md

 ---

-Got it — that actually makes a lot of sense.
-You're working with a **newer framework** that:

 * ✅ **Intends to support multiple flows under the same issuer**
 * 🚫 But **hasn’t implemented it yet**
 * 🛠️ And probably runs each flow in isolation right now (one per endpoint/issuer)